tomviering/Github-Capstone/README.md

 ### Github account
 Create an account for yourself on [GitHub](https://github.com/).
 Please be sure to select the free/academic account, as this option has more long-term flexibility.
 ### VS Code
 Install [VS Code](https://code.visualstudio.com/).
-This is the code editor uses nowadays.
+This is the code editor everyone uses nowadays.

 ***
 *These materials have been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*